ChenghaoMou/chenghaomou.github.io/index.md

 # Sleepless in Debugging

-This is my journey of personal knowledge management — building zettelkasten in the open with life-long reading and writing.
+This is my journey of personal knowledge management – building zettelkasten in the open with lifelong reading and writing.

 ✌️